Open research FAQs

 When an author publishes their work open access in one of our hybrid subscriptions or an un-sponsored open access title, the cost of publication is met via a charge referred to as an Article Processing Charge (APC).
 This covers the cost of turning a manuscript into a published article and dissemination to the widest audience.
 It is usually paid by the funder or institution.

-You can check if we have a transformative agreement with your institution in our Funded APCs section.
+You can check if we have a transformative agreement with your institution in our Open access publishing agreements section.

-- Preservation of your work for years to come through our archive and preservation connections with Portico, LOCKSS and CLOCKSS.
+- Preservation of the article in perpetuity through Portico, LOCKSS and CLOCKSS.

 Your co-author will need to contact their institutional administrator to check the requirements of their mandate.